-‘Imagine the signal we are sending to world’, says SC on Delhi air pollution
+‘Imagine the signal we are sending to world’, says Supreme Court on Delhi air pollution

 “This is the national capital, imagine the signal we are sending to the world,” the court observed.

-The court was hearing a case on the air pollution in Delhi and the adjoining National Capital Region.
+A bench of Chief Justice of India NV Ramana and Justices DY Chandrachud and Surya Kant was hearing a case on the air pollution in Delhi and the adjoining National Capital Region.

 Delhi and its neighbouring areas have been shrouded in toxic smog since Diwali.
 Delhi’s pollution gets worse in October and November because of several factors such as unfavourable wind speed and emission of fumes by the local traffic in the city.
 Firecrackers ignited during Diwali add to the problem.